 There are a series of stairs you need to descend down in order to reach the beach.
-After around 5-10 mins of walking down the stairs I finally reached Kakolem only to be awe-struck by the aquamarine green waters of the endless sea with pristine surroundings.
-It was definitely the most secluded and beautiful beach of Goa I had ever been to.
+After around 5-10 mins of walking down the stairs, I finally reached Kakolem only to be awe-struck by the aquamarine green waters of the endless sea with pristine surroundings.
+It was definitely the most secluded and beautiful beach in Goa I had ever been to.

 Untouched Sand, Clear Blue Green Waters & Breathtaking Views Aplenty

 There were just 3 visitors on the beach when I reached Kakolem.
 The only beach hut and restaurant on the beach had no guests either.
-For a long time after the 3 visitors left, I was the sole person on the beach besides the two people working at the beach shack.
+For a long time after the 3 visitors left, I was the sole person on the beach beside the two people working at the beach shack.
 It was in this solitude that I enjoyed one of the most beautiful sunsets I have ever witnessed.

 As it turned dark, I left the place and reached my hostel in Palolem.
 The next day I left for Cola Beach, my favourite beach in Goa before I had seen Kakolem.
 I was visiting the place after almost a year and was surprised to see a number of beach shacks along Cola.
 There were just 2 beach shacks on my first visit to Cola around a year back but now the number had gone up to around 6-7.
 Another secluded and beautiful place in Goa was witnessing commercialization.
 I only hope that Kakolem doesn’t meet the same fate and it remains a place where only a handful of nature lovers visit.

 Here’s my quick guide to explore the Kakolem Beach:

 I personally think that Cola and Kakolem beaches are the most beautiful beaches of Goa I have been to.
-It’s unlike other Goan or Indian beaches with very little crowd, pristine sands and clean waters.
+It’s unlike other Goan or Indian beaches with a very little crowd, pristine sands, and clean waters.